 If the market value of the employee's productivity is not so clear, companies have two options.
 If they don't think this increase in effectiveness will happen every year, paying a one-time bonus to recognize a job well done may make sense.

 If this work is indicative of the employee actually representing the cream of his/her comparison group, then this may be a case for targeting a higher percentile pay in the market.

-Despite my love of market data, a particular worker's pay can vary a lot and still be "at the market".
-For example, even a well-described professional position or employee will likely have a difference between the 25th and 75th percentile (bottom 25% and top 25%) of the market rate of 30% or more.
+Despite my love of market data, a particular worker's pay can vary a lot and still be "at the market."
+For example, even a well-described professional position or employee will likely have a difference between the 25th and 75th percentile (bottom 25 percent and top 25 percent) of the market rate of 30 percent or more.

 Companies often target the 50th percentile (median) market pay for a job.
 However, if all measurable factors were taken into account in pricing the employee or job in the market, there is no particular reason the median is a better target than the 75th percentile or 25th percentile.

 After all, 1 in 4 of these "identical" workers make above the 75th percentile, so that level of pay is not uncommon.

 The variation in pay in the market between the top and bottom percentiles often represents hard to describe (and price) productivity differences between individual employees and across companies.

 What market percentile a company should target is a business plan decision.